awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

 A *permissions policy* describes who has access to what\.
 The following section explains the available options for creating permissions policies\.

 **Note**
 This section discusses using IAM in the context of AWS Glue\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
-For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For information about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\) and policies attached to a resource are referred to as *resource\-based* policies\.
+Policies that are attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\)\.
+Policies that are attached to a resource are referred to as *resource\-based* policies\.

 **Topics**
 + [Identity\-Based Policies \(IAM Policies\)](#access-control-manage-access-identity-based)